Our Do-It-Yourself Help Section

 Diagram:

 The diagram below shows the most common wiring for the 2 timers.
 Note that each of the electronic timers is wired to both hot and neutral wires.
 The most common mistake we see with these timers is the neutral not being connected to the timers.
+The unused Red/Yellow wire on each timer is capped off.

 hvac Article Archives hvac